NDevTK/writeups/_posts/2023-08-18-extensions.md

 An attacker controlled website can get XSS on localhost this maybe trusted by applications since it refers to the users local machine <https://datatracker.ietf.org/doc/html/draft-west-let-localhost-be-localhost-06>

-# Limited URL Spoof via the Secure Shell extension
+# Limited URL Spoof via the Secure Shell extension (Fixed)
 **URL:** <https://chrome.google.com/webstore/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd>

 A page can load or embed `chrome-extension://iodihamcpbpeioajjeobimgagajmlibd/html/nassh.html?openas=fullscreen#crosh` to make the current tab fullscreen without user interaction.